ravitejalvr/SDCND-P3/README.md

 #### Data Preprocessing
 - The images are cropped and resized to 66x200 so that its same as NVIDIA model
-- Then, images were normalized for zero mean and unit variance (divided by 255 and subtracted 1.0) for faster convergence.
+- Then, images were normalized for zero mean and unit variance (divided by 255 and subtracted 1.0) for faster convergence and no     overfitting.

+#### Overfitting of Model
+Overfitting can be huge issue while using Neural Networks and hence to curb this issue the following methodologies were implemented:

+- The image is normalized to zero mean and unit variance.
+- Dropout of probability 0.5 is implemented for having randomly dropped some of the nets.

 #### Data Augmentation
 The following techniques were used for data augmentation